First-order quantum breakdown of superconductivity in amorphous superconductors: Acknowledgments

 \section{Acknowledgments}

 We thank D. Basko, L. Benfatto, J. Delahaye, T. Grenet, V. Kravtsov, M. Muller, M. Scheffler, and C. Strunk for valuable discussion.
 We thank E. Eyraud for assistance with cryogenics and J. P. Martinez for preliminary measurements.
 T.C. and B.S. acknowledge funding from the ANR Project No. ANR-19-CE30-0014-CP-Insulators.
 A.V.K. is grateful for the support by Laboratoire d'excellence LANEF in Grenoble (ANR-10-LABX-51-01).
 B.S. has received funding from the European Union's Horizon 2020 research and innovation program under the ERC grant SUPERGRAPH No. 866365.
 N.R. has received funding from the European Union's Horizon 2020 research and innovation program under the ERC grant SuperProtected No. 101001310.
 N.R., B.S. and D.P. acknowledge funding from the ANR agency under the 'France 2030' plan, with Reference No. ANR-22-PETQ-0003.
+I.P. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG) via the grant MI 658/14-1.